zeldaret/botw/README.md

 Using a decompiler is strongly recommended for efficiency reasons.
 If you have IDA 7.0+, ping @leoetlino to get a copy of the IDC which will make decompilation easier and help with understanding the code more generally.

 Feel free to join the [Zelda Decompilation](https://discord.zelda64.dev/) Discord server if you have any questions.

-*Note to contributors:* *Breath of the Wild* heavily relies on software libraries like [sead](https://github.com/open-ead/sead) which are statically linked.
-Given that most of BotW's dependencies have not been fully decompiled yet, decompiling any non-trivial part of the game might require working on those libraries first.

 ### How to decompile